 The Potwin Place Neighborhood Christmas Display is one of the most impressive stops on our tour of Topeka holiday lights.
-This national historic district has 6 blocks of well decorated, beautiful old homes, plus theme displays on the small roundabouts at each intersection.
+This national historic district has 8 blocks of well decorated, beautiful old homes, plus theme displays on the small roundabouts at each intersection.
 Potwin has an attractive mixture of Victorian, Italianate, and nineteenth century farmhouse style homes on brick streets.

 The History of the Potwin Place Christmas Displays

 In the 1950s, the man who owned 305 Greenwood made small wooden figures for his yard.
 He added to them over the years and extended his display into the circle at 2nd and Greenwood.
-About 20 years later, the owners of 333 Greenwood and others painted the fire hydrants on the traffic circles to look like toy soldiers, and the neighborhood organized the big circle decorations we know today.
+About 20 years later, the owners of 333 Greenwood and others painted the fire hydrants on the traffic circles to look like toy soldiers, and the neighborhood started organizing the big circle decorations we know today.

 Thanks to Carrie Riordan for help with this history.

-copyright 2008-2014 by Keith Stokes
+copyright 2008-2022 by Keith Stokes